Debbie V.S. Kasper, Ph.D.

 Ph.D., The Pennsylvania State University, Sociology; Doctoral Minor: Social Thought Program

-Dr. Kasper is an environmental sociologist who teaches a wide array of courses at Hiram (including: Environmental Sociology, Permaculture, Transitions in Human Settlements, Community, The Sociology of Food, and more).
-Her current research involves two main themes: developing a comprehensive theoretical framework to guide socio-environmental studies and investigating the development of "normal" (that is, the perceptions and practices that guide everyday life)—its environmental impacts, and the processes by which it changes.
-She directed the Environmental Studies TREE House project and currently serves as faculty mentor to Hiram's SEED Scholars, directs the Environmental Studies TREE House project, and is co-editor of the Sustainable Consumption Research and Action Initiative (SCORAI) newsletter.
+Dr. Kasper is an environmental sociologist who teaches a variety of courses at Hiram, including: Environmental Sociology, Permaculture, Transitions in Human Settlements, Community, The Sociology of Food, and more.
+Her current scholarship focuses on the development of an integrated theoretical framework for socio-environmental studies and research into the development of "normal" everyday life—its socio-environmental impacts and the processes by which it changes.
+She directed the Environmental Studies TREE House project and currently serves as faculty mentor to Hiram's SEED Scholars.
 Dr. Kasper is also thoroughly enjoying the process of establishing an edible forest garden at her family's home in Hiram, OH.